Frustrations mount three weeks after Washington Department of Licensing hack

 The DOL plans to provide those impacted with a year of free credit monitoring, according to Olson.

-For now, Miranda wonders about all the others out there who can't get new licenses, like doctors, lawyers, even hairdressers.
+For now, Miranda wonders about all the others out there who can't get new licenses, like real estate brokers, hairdressers and architects.